-All the works we have just mentioned, though different, have made remarkable contributions to enhance the performance of the FPM; giving clear evidence of its potential and, in some cases, also revealing important weaknesses.
+All these works, though different, have made remarkable contributions to enhance the performance of the FPM; giving clear evidence of its potential and, in some cases, also revealing important weaknesses.
 Nowadays, most meshless techniques, and in particular the WLSQ-based methods, are characterized by a lack of solid theoretical and practical arguments regarding local cloud construction, approximation bases selection and weighting function setting, among other important issues.
-In addition, methods like the FPM, which work with the strong form of the differential governing equations, must face some other stability and robustness well-known problems arising from the collocation procedure.
-Unfortunately, the robustness and the accuracy of the numerical approximation in the cloud of points are absolutely dependent on the previously mentioned features.
-Moreover, to make matters worse, competitive meshless methods are also in need of a considerable reduction of computational cost, which requires developing more efficient algorithms and data structures.
-All these considerations become crucial when dealing with real three-dimensional problems of practical application in engineering.
-Consequently, in our view, improvement in robustness and efficiency seems to be the key to the success of meshless methods.
+In addition, methods like the FPM, which use the strong form of the differential governing equations, must face some other well-known stability and robustness problems arising from the collocation procedure.
+Unfortunately, the robustness and the accuracy of the numerical approximation in the cloud of points are dependent on the previously mentioned features.
+To make matters worse, meshless methods are typically computationally expensive, which requires developing more efficient algorithms and data structures.
+All these considerations become crucial when dealing with real 3D problems of practical application in engineering.
+Consequently, improvement in robustness and efficiency seems to be the key to the success of meshless methods in the future.

-As regards robustness, some modifications to the FPM have been proposed by Boroomand et al. [17] with the aim of reducing instabilities in the minimization procedure, especially those arising from non-appropriate local clouds of points.
-In addition to that, but from another perspective, we have recently presented an alternative approach towards robustness [18] intended to reduce the local approximation dependence on both, the spatial distribution of the cloud of points and the weighting function parameters.
-This ad hoc procedure, which is based on a QR factorization in conjunction with an iterative adjustment of the local approximation parameters, allows obtaining a satisfactory minimization problem solution in cases where usual approaches fail and avoids modifying the geometrical support where the local approximation is based on.
+As regards robustness, some modifications to the FPM have been proposed by Boroomand et al. [21] with the aim of reducing instabilities in the minimization procedure, especially those arising from non-appropriate local clouds of points.
+In addition to that, but from another perspective, we have recently presented an alternative approach towards robustness [22] intended to reduce the local approximation dependence on both the spatial distribution of the cloud of points and the weighting function parameters.
+This ad hoc procedure, which is based on a QR factorization in conjunction with an iterative adjustment of the local approximation parameters, allows obtaining a satisfactory minimization problem solution for cases where usual approaches fail and avoids modifying the geometrical support where the local approximation is based on.

-Regardless of the difficulties meshless methods present in practice (some of them mentioned before), these methods have certain potential advantages over conventional discretization techniques, which explains the scientific interest of many researchers in this area (cf. [1, 2, 3]).
-Most of the advantages are based on the fact that meshless techniques facilitate the treatment of problems involving moving discontinuities, computational domains whose boundaries change with time and h and p-adaptivity, among others.
-In our opinion, such topics constitute key opportunities for the development and promotion of meshless methods.
+Regardless of the difficulties meshless methods present for practical use, they have potential advantages over conventional discretization techniques, which explain the scientific interest of many researchers in this area (cf. [1-3]).
+Indeed meshless techniques facilitate the treatment of problems involving moving discontinuities and computational domains whose boundaries change with time and the development of h- and p-adaptivity schemes, among other advantages.
+In our opinion, these topics constitute key opportunities for the development and promotion of meshless methods.

-Along the lines of investigation just mentioned, Perazzo et al. [19] have recently presented an h-adaptive technique for solid mechanics problems which is based on the approximation error obtained at each point by the WLSQ functional.
-Also, in a previous work [18] we have dealt with high-order FP discretizations in a preliminary manner, exploring FPM capabilities regarding p-adaptivity.
-This time, with the same objective in mind, i.e. exploiting the FPM potential, we present an adaptive methodology for two and three-dimensional compressible flow problems.
+Along the lines of investigation just mentioned, Perazzo et al. [23] have recently presented an h-adaptive technique for solid mechanics problems which is based on the approximation error obtained at each point by the WLSQ functional.
+In addition, in a previous work [22] we have dealt with high-order FP discretizations in a preliminary manner, exploring the FPM capabilities regarding p-adaptivity.
+This time, with the same objective in mind, i.e. exploiting the FPM potential, we present an h-adaptive methodology for 2D and 3D compressible flow problems.

 The rest of the work is organized as follows.
-In Section 2 the Finite Point approximation is presented.
+In Section 2, the FP approximation is presented.
 Section 3 is concerned with the domain discretization and the construction of local clouds of points.
-Next, in Sections 4 and 5, the upwind biased scheme employed for solving the three-dimensional Euler equations is described.
+Next, in Sections 4 and 5, the upwind-biased scheme employed for solving the 3D Euler equations using the FPM is described.
 Section 6 provides several numerical calculations to show the performance of the flow solver.
-Then, an h-adaptive technique for compressible flow calculations is developed in Section 7 and the performance of this adaptive methodology is evaluated by means of several numerical examples in Section 8.
-Finally, the conclusions we have reached at are presented in Section 9.
+Then, an h-adaptive FPM for compressible flow calculations is developed in Section 7 and the performance of this adaptive methodology is evaluated by means of several numerical examples in Section 8.
+Finally, some conclusions of this work are presented in Section 9.